abelljs/abell-website/content/guide/syntax-guide/index.md

 ### 7. Require JavaScript, NPM Packages, and JSON files

-With Abell, you can use `require()` to use modules which exist in external files!
-So, you can use JavaScript files, JSON files, and NPM Packages with `.abell` files.
+With Abell, you can use `require()` to use JSON files, modules from other JavaScript files and NPM Packages with `.abell` files.

 ```abell
 \{{